Hilya02/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 >>> id(a)
 29. #pythonic

-100-magic_string.py: Python function magic_string() that returns the string "Holberton" n times the number of iteration.
+100-magic_string.py: Python function magic_string() that returns the string "BestSchool" n times the number of iteration.
 30. Low memory cost

 101-locked_class.py: Python class LockedClass with no attributes that prevents the user from dynamically creating any new instance attributes not called first_name.